gazay/gon/README.md

     attributes :id, :title, :body
     ```

-  2. After that you need only map this template to gon.
+  2. All you need to do after that is only to map this template to gon.

     `app/controllers/post_controller.rb#index`